webhookdb/docs/docs/operating-webhookdb/high-availability.md

 # High Availability

+{: .self-hosting }
+This article only applies to [self-hosting]({% link docs/operating-webhookdb/self-hosting.md %}) WebhookDB.
+When using [WebookDB Cloud](https://webhookdb.com), this is all handled for you.
+But feel free to read on to see how WebhookDB works under the hood.

 WebhookDB can be configured for high availability, such as if the primary Postgres or Redis are unavailable.

 This is important because while some 3rd party APIs do a good job delivering webhooks reliably, many do not.